kchsrinadh/pdf-works/bbox/README.md

 # BBox

-A powerful Python tool for adding customizable borders to PDF pages while preserving content quality.
-Scale your PDF content to fit within borders with precise control over spacing, quality, appearance, page numbering, and titles.
+A powerful Python tool for adding customizable borders, page numbers, and titles to PDF pages while preserving content quality.
+Scale your PDF content to fit within borders with precise control over spacing, quality, and appearance.

 ## Features